There are a lot of scary things out there --

 a hoax.
 Some have alleged the younger Ruscitti as the culprit. ¶

-The promising career of Paul O'Neill
+A Dennis Martinez fastball cut short the promising career of Paul O'Neill

-fastball.
+in 1918.
 Rushed to Kingman Hospital

 (the official hospital of the BVL), he would never play again.
 Support

 (5 consecutive rolls of 20 on a 20-sided die) got voted down. ¶